 Pro Tip: Even though you plan to have, or are already using EBC, don’t neglect your product description as that will still be indexed by Amazon.
 HERE’s a step-by-step video guide I’ve created for those interested in setting up your Amazon EBC.

 Amazon gives you the opportunity to provide a list of SEO keywords in the backend to enhance product discoverability so be sure to utilize it to the fullest.
 Are you ready to create a traffic jam with your product listing?
 Learn how to optimize your Amazon listing, and find little-known keyword opportunities that will help you convert and boost sales.

-Watch this video as Jon Tilley walks us through what makes a strong listing keyword, Red Ocean vs. Blue Ocean keywords and the importance of relevancy in your search terms.
+Watch this video as Jon Tilley walks us through what makes a strong listing keyword, Red Ocean vs. Blue Ocean keywords and the importance of relevancy in your search terms and amazon keywords.